FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- The randomization of waypoint 2 and 3 will take place within a radius of 2000 meters.
 Spawn_BE_KA50 = SPAWN:New( 'BE KA-50@RAMP-Ground Defense' ):InitRandomizeRoute( 2, 2, 2000 )
 ```
+Randomizes the UNITs that are spawned within a radius band given an Outer and Inner radius.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)